AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

   future.
 *  **[!UICONTROL Description]**: A description that will help you identify this destination connection/instance in the future.
-  *  **[!UICONTROL Name of your source partner]**: The name you would like to go by as a source in Magnite Streaming's platform
+  *  **[!UICONTROL Name of your source partner]**: The name you would like to go by as a source in Magnite Streaming's platform.

+  >[!NOTE]
+  >
+  >This source partner name needs to be a string of all lowercase characters, and should not contain any characters except 'a-z', '0-9', '-'(dash), or '_'(underscore).
+The UI should enforce these requirements, and throw an error if you try to enter a string that does not meet them.
+  >This string also needs to exactly match the name of the S3 delivery bucket you have configured with Magnite, and set-up in the 'Authenticate to Destination' step (above).

 ![destination configuration auth fields filled](../../assets/catalog/advertising/magnite/destination-batch-config-auth-filled.png)